-Fentanyl infusion (via venous catheter):
+Ketamine infusion (via venous catheter):

-Description of Procedure: Fentanyl is a pain medication used to treat moderate to severe pain.
+Description of Procedure: Ketamine is a pain medication used to treat moderate to severe pain.

-Potential Risks: Though rare, you may also experience diarrhea, constipation, dry mouth, dizziness, confusion, weakness, sweating, decreased urination, fainting, heavy breathing, and seizures.
+Potential Risks: Though rare, you may also experience higher blood pressure, high heart rate, dizziness, agitation, disorientation, anorexia, nausea, and/or vomiting.
 These experiences generally go away within an hour when we stop the drug infusion.
 In extremely rare conditions you may have difficulty breathing.
-In these extremely rare conditions, you will be given a drug, Naloxone, to counteract this condition.
+In these extremely rare conditions, we will immediately stop with the infusion.
+Unfortunately, no drug is currently available to reverse this extremely rare condition.
+Time will be the best countermeasure to reverse extremely rare condition of this drug.
 An anesthesiologist will be present at all times to monitor and ensure your safety.
 This drug exposes you to the risks of addiction, abuse, and misuse.

-Duration of Procedure: For the experimental day that this drug is used, you will be given this drug twice.
+This drug exposes you to the risks of addiction, abuse, and misuse.
+For the experimental day that this drug is used, you will be given this drug used.
+For the resting control experimental day that this drug is used, you will be given this drug once.
 Each drug infusion will last less than 5 minutes.